Any faculty, staff or student at Princeton can use the computing resources operated by Research Computing. Here's what you need to do:

 1. Get a Princeton computer account

 All Princeton faculty, staff and students are automatically assigned a computer account (netID) and e-mail address.
-Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Departmental Computer User (DCU) account.
+Any non-Princeton user must be sponsored by a Princeton faculty or staff member for a Research Computer User (RCU) account.
+Only faculty and approved staff can submit an RCU request.

 2. Enable Unix shell access